History of the Scythians: Proto-Scythian period

 Some of the earliest Scythian artefacts in Animal style, Aržan kurgan, Southern Siberia, dated to 8-7th century BCE.

 Curled-up feline animal from Aržan-1, circa 800 BCE.

-Like the nomads of the Chernogorovka-Novocherkassk complex, the Scythians originated, along with the Early Sakas, in Central Asia and Siberia in the steppes corresponding to either present-day eastern Kazakhstan or the Altai-Sayan region, which is attested by the continuity of Scythian burial rites and weaponry types with the Karasuk culture, as well as by the origin of the typically Scythian Animal Style art in the Mongolo-Siberian region.
+Like the nomads of the Chernogorovka-Novocherkassk complex, the Scythians originated, along with the Early Sakas, in Central Asia and Siberia in the steppes corresponding to either present-day eastern Kazakhstan or the Altai-Sayan region, as attested by the continuity of Scythian burial rites and weaponry types with the Karasuk culture, as well as by the origin of the typically Scythian Animal Style art in the Mongol-Siberian region.

-Therefore, the Scythians and the nomads of the Chernogorovka-Novocherkassk complex were closely related populations who shared a common origin, culture, and language, and the earliest Scythians were therefore part of a common Aržan-Chernogorovka cultural layer originating from Central Asia, with the early Scythian culture being materially indistinguishable from the Chernogorovka-Novocherkassk complex.
+Therefore the Scythians and the nomads of the Chernogorovka-Novocherkassk complex were closely related populations sharing a common origin, culture and language, and the earliest Scythians were thus part of a common Aržan-Chernogorovka cultural layer originating from Central Asia, with the early Scythian culture being materially indistinguishable from the Chernogorovka-Novocherkassk complex.

-Going further back, these various steppe nomads of turkic people shared a common Central Asian origin with the other turkic peoples.
-These various turkic peoples still shared significant commonalities in terms of language and culture which were visible in how they shared common myths as well as dress and ornament styles until at least the 5th century BCE.
+Going further back, these various steppe nomads had shared a common Iranic Central Asian origin with the other Iranic peoples such as the Medes, Persians, Parthians and Sogdians.
+These various Iranic peoples still shared significant commonalities in language and culture, for instance common myths as well as dress and ornament styles, until at least the 5th century BCE.

 The Scythians were already acquainted with quality goldsmithing and sophisticated bronze-casting at this time, as attested by gold pieces found in the 8th century BCE Aržan-1 kurgan.
 Arrowheads from the 1st kurgan of the Aržan burials also suggest that the typical "Scythian-type" socketed arrows made of copper alloy might have originated during this period.

 Migration out of Central Asia

-The second wave of migration of turkic nomads corresponded to the early Scythians' arrival from Central Asia into the Caucasian Steppe, which begun in the 9th century BCE, when a significant movement of the nomadic peoples of the Eurasian Steppe started after the early Scythians were expelled out of Central Asia by either the Massagetae, who were a powerful nomadic tribe from Central Asia closely related to them, or by another Central Asian people called the Issedones, forcing the early Scythians to the west, across the Araxes river and into the Caspian and Ciscaucasian Steppes.
+The second wave of Iranic nomads corresponds to the early Scythians' arrival on the Caucasian Steppe, starting in the 9th century BCE, when they were expelled from Central Asia by either the Massagetae, a powerful nomadic Iranic tribe closely related to them, or by another Central Asian people called the Issedones, forcing the early Scythians to the west, across the Araxes river and into the Caspian and Ciscaucasian Steppes.

-This western migration of the early Scythians lasted through the middle 8th century BCE, and archaeologically corresponded to the westward movement of a population originating from Tuva in southern Siberia in the late 9th century BCE, and arriving in the 8th to 7th centuries BCE into Europe, especially into Ciscaucasia, which it reached some time between c.
+This western migration of the early Scythians lasted through the mid-8th century BCE and archaeologically corresponds to the westward movement of a population originating from Tuva, in southern Siberia, in the late 9th century BCE and arriving in the 8th to 7th centuries BCE in Europe, especially Ciscaucasia, which it reached some time between c.
 750 and c.
-700 BCE, thus following the same migration general path as the first wave of Iranic nomads of the Chernogorovka-Novocherkassk complex.
+700 BCE, thus following the same general migration path as the first wave of Iranic nomads of the Chernogorovka-Novocherkassk complex.